 Our camping pack list (now available in PDF format) has everything you need for an awesome camping trip!

 Before kids, our epic road trips were done in a 1995 Honda Civic hatchback.
 Since it was just the two of us, and we had compact backpacking gear, we had plenty of room for everything we needed.
-Bikes or skis could go on the roof; everything else could be safely stowed in the vehicle.
-We got used to stooping to get into our backcountry tent, and cooking one small pot over an ultralight campstove.
+Bikes or skis could go on the roof; everything else fit in the trunk and back seats.
+We got used to stooping to get into our backcountry tent, and cooking one small pot meals over an ultralight campstove.

 Disclosure: This post contains affiliate links through which I may earn a small commission at no extra cost to you, but all words and opinions are my own.
-Thank you for supporting our website!
+Thank you for supporting our small family business!

 CAMPING PACK LIST: PDF + Gear Recommendations

-Get a tent with a reinforced โbathtubโ floor, two doors, and fly that goes down to the ground (see photo above).ย You will also need a footprint/groundsheet that is the same size as your tent.
+Get a tent with a reinforced “bathtub” floor, two doors, and fly that goes down to the ground (see photo above).
+You will also need a footprint/groundsheet that is the same size as your tent.
 As for size, the taller the tent, the less stable it will be in strong winds.
-While you wonโt be standing up in your tent much except to get changed, large vestibules and doors will make it easier to get in and out (especially when itโs raining).
+While you won’t be standing up in your tent much except to get changed, large vestibules and doors will make it easier to get in and out (especially when it’s raining), so we recommend a midsized dome tent with large vestibules.

 Recommended tents: